She-Codes-Now/Intro-to-React/TEACHING_NOTES.md

 	* What else should the `form` have in order to allow users to add items to the list?
 		* `input`
 		* `button` to submit
+	* Which brings us to commit
+	* Try it out in the browser!